-Contact me with details of your conference and/or trade show and I’ll be glad to consider adding it to the list here.
+Feel free to contact me with details of your conference and/or other event or trade show and I’ll be glad to consider adding it to the list here.

 April 16–18, 2014, Charleston, South Carolina: PubSmartCon: “An unprecedented gathering of publishing professionals, some of the smartest on the planet.
 They represent today’s broad range of publishing opportunities – self publishing, traditional, small press and hybrid.
 This is a new kind of event that puts emerging authors and small publishers in the driver’s seat and gives them the information they need to create a customized roadmap for success.”
-Speakers include Hugh Howey, Jane Friedman, Rachelle Gardner, Orna Ross, Miral Sattar, Christine Munroe and many more.
+Speakers include Hugh Howey, Jane Friedman, Rachelle Gardner, Orna Ross, Miral Sattar, CJ Lyons, Eric Liebetrau, Christine Munroe, Laura Dawson, Stephanie Bowen and many more.
 (Hashtag: #PubSmartCon)

 July 13–18, 2014: New Haven: Leadership Strategies in Magazine and Digital Media: “The Yale Publishing Course [YPC] is designed for mid– to senior-level professionals from all over the world.
 Our mission is to provide participants with the knowledge and skills that will enable them to be more effective leaders and advance their careers.
 YPC tackles the most important issues facing publishers in this time of ever-accelerating change.…The program provides a mixture of overviews of the current and future state of the industry and in-depth explorations of specific topics in editorial content, design, marketing, circulation, advertising, finance, and management.